sundarnagarajan/rdp-thinbook-linux/faq.md

  3      21.6GB  24.8GB  3221MB  linux-swap(v1)  swap
  4      24.8GB  31.0GB  6236MB                  data

-The goal is to run the script /root/remaster/scripts/make_bootable.py that script needs two parameters:
+We are going to to run the script ```/root/remaster/scripts/make_bootable.py```

+That script needs two parameters:
-The disk device - we know this - it is /dev/mmcblk0 The root partition - usually the partition with filesystem == 'ext4'
+- The disk device - we know this - it is /dev/mmcblk0
+- The root partition - usually the partition with filesystem == 'ext4'

 In the example output above, the root partition would be partition 2